Keep an eye on ‘subspecies’ of Omicron, beware of rapid outbreak in Asia

 The UKHSA said on Friday it had designated the BA.2 subspecies as a strain under investigation (VUI) due to the increasing number of infections cases.
 Although in the UK the BA.1 strain is still the dominant strain.

-Responsible agencies emphasize that “There remains uncertainty about the importance of viral genome alterations,” requiring surveillance. in the same way Cases in the past few days have seen a sharp increase in the incidence of BA.2. especially in India and Denmark.
+Responsible agencies emphasize that “There remains uncertainty regarding the importance of viral genome alterations,” requiring surveillance. in the same way Cases in the past few days have seen a sharp increase in the incidence of BA.2. especially in India and Denmark.

 “What surprised us was how quickly this subspecies which spread to a great extent in Asia has taken over Denmark,” French epidemiologist Antoine Flaholt told AFP.